FusionAuth/fusionauth-site/site/_posts/2021-06-09-announcing-fusionauth-1-28.md

 * A user account would be created in FusionAuth if they didn't exist.
 * If a user account with the email address provided by the IdP existed in the tenant, the user would be associated with that account.

 With account linking, the above limitations are removed.
-You can create an Identity Provider configuration with different behavior.
+You can create an identity provider configuration with different behavior.
 There is now a link between an identity and a user, where before they were treated as a single entity.

 Configuration options include: